bav-php/php-index/README.md

 # License and author

-This project is free and under GPL (see docs/gpl.txt).
-So do what ever you want.
+This project is free and under WTFPL.
-But it would be nice to leave a note about the authors.

 Responsable for this project is Markus Malkusch <markus@malkusch.de>.

 ## Donations